The Grand Teton's Approach

 Looking back at the meadows.
 The Lucas Monument is center-right.

-The trail inside the gulch starts on the south-facing slope and stays there for much of the ascent.
-It flattens out as you approach the trail from Lupine Meadows and then climbs the south-facing slope again to reach the Valley Trail Junction.
+The trail inside the gulch stays on the northern slope (south-facing aspect) for much of the ascent.
+It goes off the slope as you enter a meadow and then back up the slope as you approach the Valley Trail.
+You'll hike up the NW "corner" of the gulch to reach the Valley Trail Junction.
+Just follow the trail.

 The trail parallels the trail from Lupine Meadows once you are further inside the gulch.